arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 With the Boards Manager, you can browse and install packages, or "cores" for your boards.
 A board package is always required when compiling and uploading code for your board.

-There are several Arduino board packages available, such as **avr, samd, megaavr, samd** and more.
+There are several Arduino board packages available, such as **avr, samd, megaavr** and more.

 ***To learn more about the board manager, visit the [Installing new boards tutorial](/software/ide-v2/tutorials/ide-v2-board-manager).***